 There were 3 patients in the AFINITOR arm and 8 patients in the placebo arm with documented angiomyolipoma progression by central radiologic review.
 The time to angiomyolipoma progression was statistically significantly longer in the AFINITOR arm (HR 0.08 [95% CI: 0.02, 0.37]; p < 0.0001).

-An open-label, single-arm trial was conducted to evaluate the safety and efficacy of AFINITOR in patients with SEGA associated with TSC.
+Study 2 was an open-label, single-arm trial conducted to evaluate the safety and efficacy of AFINITOR in patients with SEGA and TSC.
 Serial radiological evidence of SEGA growth was required for entry.
-Change in SEGA volume at the end of the core 6-month treatment phase was assessed via an independent central radiology review.
+Change in SEGA volume at the end of the core 6-month treatment phase was assessed via independent central radiology review.
 In total, 28 patients received treatment with AFINITOR; median age was 11 years (range 3-34), 61% male, 86% Caucasian.
 Four patients had surgical resection of their SEGA lesions with subsequent re-growth prior to receiving AFINITOR treatment.
 After the core treatment phase, patients could continue to receive AFINITOR treatment as part of an extension treatment phase where SEGA volume was assessed every 6 months.
-The median duration of treatment was 24.4 months (range 4.7-37.3 months).
+The median duration of treatment was 34.2 months (range 4.7-47.1 months).

-At 6 months, 9 out of 28 patients (32%, 95% CI: 16% to 52%) had a ≥ 50% reduction in the tumor volume of their largest SEGA lesion.
-Duration of response for these 9 patients ranged from 97 to 946 days with a median of 266 days.
-Seven of these 9 patients had an ongoing volumetric reduction of ≥ 50% at the data cutoff.
+At 6 months, nine of 28 patients (32%, 95% CI: 16% to 52%) had a ≥ 50% reduction in the tumor volume of their largest SEGA lesion.
+The median duration of response for these nine patients was 11.8 months (range 3.2 to 39.1 months).
+Seven of these nine patients had an ongoing volumetric reduction of ≥ 50% at the data cutoff.

 This monograph has been modified to include the generic and brand name in many instances.